Skip to main content

 9A: Corrosion

-- Description: This session will cover the fundamentals of lead and copper release including corrosion, the role of particles, and metal solubility relationships in drinking water.
-Distribution system assessment approaches, including water sampling strategies and pipe scale analyses, will also be addressed.
-Lastly, corrosion control strategies and corrosion control assessment tools will be presented.
-Cases study data will be used to illustrate important messages where appropriate.
+• Description: This session covered the fundamentals of lead and copper release including corrosion, the role of particles, and metal solubility relationships in drinking water.
+Distribution system assessment approaches, including water sampling strategies and pipe scale analyses, were also addressed.
+Lastly, corrosion control strategies and corrosion control assessment tools were presented.
+Cases study data were used to illustrate important messages where appropriate.

 9B: Drinking Water Microbiology